lyra-music/lyra/README.md

 ```console
 # docker compose up -d
 ```
-This will start the bot and it's associated services in detached mode and run them in the background.
+This will start the bot and its associated services in detached mode and run them in the background.
 To check the logs, run:

 ```console
 # docker compose logs -f